-R# Compliance with NERC's VSL Guidelines Guideline 1 Violation Severity Level Assignments Should Not Have the Unintended Consequence of Lowering the Current Level of Compliance Guideline 2 Violation Severity Level Assignments Should Ensure Uniformity and Consistency in the Determination and Penalties Guideline 2a: The Single Violation Severity Level Assignment Category for "Binary" Requirements Is Not Consistent Guideline 2b: Violation Severity Level Assignments that Contain Ambiguous Language Guideline 3 Violation Severity Level Assignment Should Be Consistent with the Corresponding Requirement Guideline 4 Violation Severity Level Assignment Should Be Based on A Single Violation, Not on A Cumulative Number of Violations R1.
-Meets NERC's VSL guidelines - Severe: The performance or product measured does not substantively meet the intent of the requirement.
-The proposed requirements R1-R3 were written to replace the original compound requirement, COM-002- 2, R2.
-R3 is a component of three part communications and is a separate requirement.
-Each requirement is binary in nature, so only the Severe VSL is assigned.
-The proposed VSL does not use any ambiguous terminology, thereby supporting uniformity and consistency in the determination of similar penalties for similar violations.
-The proposed VSL uses the same terminology as used in the associated requirement, and is, therefore, consistent with the requirement.
-The VSL is based on a single violation and not cumulative violations.
+Violation Severity Level Assignments Should Ensure Uniformity and Consistency in the Determination of Penalties Guideline 2a: The Single Violation Severity Level Assignment Category for "Binary" Requirements Is Not Consistent Guideline 2b: Violation Severity Level Assignments that Contain Ambiguous Language Guideline 2a: N/A Guideline 2b: The proposed VSL does not use any ambiguous terminology, thereby supporting uniformity and consistency in the determination of similar penalties for similar violations.
+FERC VSL G3 Violation Severity Level Assignment Should Be Consistent with the Corresponding Requirement The proposed VSL uses the same terminology as used in the associated requirement, and is, therefore, consistent with the requirement.
+FERC VSL G4 Violation Severity Level Assignment Should Be Based on A Single Violation, Not on A Cumulative Number of Violations The VSL is based on a single violation and not cumulative violations.